D7EAD/liboai/documentation/edits/README.md

 <p>The <code>Edits</code> class is defined in <code>edits.h</code> at <code>liboai::Edits</code>, and its interface can ideally be accessed through a <code>liboai::OpenAI</code> object.

 This class and its associated <code>liboai::OpenAI</code> interface allow access to the <a href="https://beta.openai.com/docs/api-reference/edits">Edits</a> endpoint of the OpenAI API; this endpoint's functionality can be found below.</p>
-- Creates a new edit for the provided input, instruction, and parameters.
+- Given a prompt and an instruction, the model will return an edited version of the prompt.

 <br>
 <h2>Methods</h2>